ibireme/yyjson/doc/API.md

 * Floating-point number writer should generate shortest correctly rounded decimal representation.

-You can use `YYJSON_WRITE_ALLOW_INF_AND_NAN` flag to write inf/nan number as `Infinity` and `NaN` literals without error, but this is not standard JSON, see `writer flag` for details.

-You can also use `YYJSON_WRITE_INF_AND_NAN_AS_NULL` to write inf/nan number as `null` without error.
+You can use `YYJSON_WRITE_ALLOW_INF_AND_NAN` flag to write inf/nan number as `Infinity` and `NaN` literals without error, but this is not standard JSON.
+You can also use `YYJSON_WRITE_INF_AND_NAN_AS_NULL` to write inf/nan number as `null` literal.
+See `Writer flag` for details.

 # Text Processing

 ## Character Encoding
-yyjson only supports UTF-8 encoding without BOM, as specified in [RFC 8259](https://datatracker.ietf.org/doc/html/rfc8259#section-8.1):
+The library only supports UTF-8 encoding without BOM, as specified in [RFC 8259](https://datatracker.ietf.org/doc/html/rfc8259#section-8.1):

 > JSON text exchanged between systems that are not part of a closed ecosystem MUST be encoded using UTF-8.
 > Implementations MUST NOT add a byte order mark (U+FEFF) to the beginning of a networked-transmitted JSON text.

 By default, yyjson performs a strict UTF-8 encoding validation on input strings.
 An error will be reported when an invalid character is encountered.

-You could use `YYJSON_READ_ALLOW_INVALID_UNICODE` and `YYJSON_WRITE_ALLOW_INVALID_UNICODE` flag to allow invalid unicode encoding.
+You could use `YYJSON_READ_ALLOW_INVALID_UNICODE` and `YYJSON_WRITE_ALLOW_INVALID_UNICODE` flags to allow invalid unicode encoding.
 However, you should be aware that the result value from yyjson may contain invalid characters, which can be used by other code and may pose security risks.

 ## NUL Character
-yyjson supports the `NUL` character (also known as `null terminator`, or Unicode `U+0000`, ASCII `\0`).
+The library supports the `NUL` character (also known as `null terminator`, or Unicode `U+0000`, ASCII `\0`) inside strings.

 When reading JSON, `\u0000` will be unescaped to `NUL`.
-If a string contains `NUL`, the length obtained with strlen() will be inaccurate, and you should use yyjson_get_len() to get the real length.
+If a string contains `NUL`, the length obtained with strlen() will be inaccurate, and you should use yyjson_get_len() to get the actual length.

 When building JSON, the input string is treated as null-terminated.
-If you need to pass in a string with `NUL` inside, you should use the API with the `n` suffix and pass in the real length.
+If you need to pass in a string with `NUL` inside, you should use the API with the `n` suffix and pass in the actual length.

 For example:
 ```c